LucasSwinehart/WavetoolScripts/README.md

 ## Notes and Limitations

-- If Wavetool window **size or position** changes, the system auto-detects and re-scans.
-- If ChannelStrips are **added, removed, or rearranged**, a **manual rescan** is recommended.
+- If ChannelStrips are added, removed, or rearranged, a manual rescan is recommended
-- Click position accuracy depends on stable Wavetool layout.
+- Scripts only tested on Wavetool 3 connected to Sennheiser EM6000 series
-- `sequential_scan_and_click.scpt` assumes scanning immediately before clicking — window resizing between actions will cause inaccuracies.
+- `sequential_scan_and_click.scpt` assumes scanning immediately before clicking

----

-## Project Status

-✅ Silent auto-rescanning implemented\
-✅ Sequential one-shot version included

-Future improvements:
+Future projects:

 - Restore foreground app & cursor position
 - Group channel and multi-solo actions